 GC: Your body of work consists of musicians mostly—why choose musicians as your subjects?

 GM: I didn’t set out to work with musicians but intended to work in the theatre.
 It was while I was photographing two young actors called Chad Stewart and Jeremy Clyde who asked me to photograph them singing in a coffee bar in Mayfair that my career moved into music.
-They were signed by an independent record company called Ember Records, who began to use my photos of Chad and Jeremy, and commissioned me to work with some of their other artists.
-Suddenly I was in the music business and it sort of stuck.
+They were signed by an independent record company called Ember Records, who began to use my Chad and Jeremy photos and commissioned me to work with some of their other artists.
+Suddenly I was in the music business, and it stuck.

 GC: Are you a musician, or do you just love music?

 GM: I am definitely not a musician!
-I cannot hold a tune and every time I was asked to play tambourine in the background I screwed up and was politely removed from the session!
-I have always loved pop-music, soul, R&B, blues, etc. and music has always been an important part of my life, particularly throughout the 60’s.
+I cannot hold a tune, and every time I was asked to play tambourine in the background, I screwed up and was politely removed from the session! (laughs) I have always loved pop-music, soul, R&B, blues, etc., and music has always been an important part of my life, particularly throughout the ’60s.

 GM: I don’t hear a lot that really turns me on anymore and tend to resort to old soul and blues, but occasionally someone will ring my bell.
-Emili Sande did that a bit last year, and I have just been turned on to Chastity Brown who seems rather special.
+Emili Sande did that a bit recently, and I have just been turned on to Chastity Brown, who seems rather special.

 GC: In your opinion, how important is photography in music?

-GM: Photography became a crucial element in the process of enjoying music in the 60’s through album covers and sheet music because that was, in many cases, the only visual link we had with the artist, and covers in particular became a major part of the listening experience.
-Image took over as artists and their management became increasingly controlling and photography was always at the forefront of artist representation and a fundamental component within the business.
-MTV and video evolved into the primary medium for image presentation but photography remains important, but with the incredible advances in digital imaging the process has become less of a collaboration between subject and photographer and more of a corporate production.
+GM: Photography became a crucial element in the process of enjoying music in the ’60s through album covers and sheet music because that was, in many cases, the only visual link we had with the artist, and covers, in particular, became a major part of the listening experience.
+The image took over as artists, and their management became increasingly controlling, and photography was always at the forefront of artist representation and a fundamental component within the business.
+MTV and video evolved into the primary medium for image presentation, but photography remains important.
+But with the incredible advances in digital imaging, the process has become less of a collaboration between subject and photographer and more corporate production.